Wednesday, 10 February 2016

 − "Get away, you beggar."

 I was still walking and my feet were no good, but with a different face.
 There were no more temptations.
 Since that time I always knew my share in fate.
-Now I only needed to see what was the number its dice showed me.
+Now I only needed to see what the number was that its dice showed me.
 It was then past six o’clock: I began to consider I would not have time to reach Deanforest.
-I was going to have to give explanations at work about my previous day on the street and with the clear aspect of a beggar.
+I would have to give explanations at work about my previous day on the street and with the clear aspect of a beggar.
 To retain my job was not in my hands, but I was going to fight.
 Shortly after I saw some lights I had forgotten: those of the tempting window of The Shining Bread of Dawn.
-My mouth was water watching the place where I had had my last meal.
+My mouth was watering when I watched the place where I had had my last meal.
 There were other suggestive brioches and a wide display of tempting food.
-Mr. Siddeley could have acquired the entire assortment and all bakeries in the city, but Nike beggar had no money to buy anything.
+Mr. Siddeley could have acquired the entire assortment and all bakeries in the city, but the beggar Nike had no money to buy anything.

 -As you were telling me, Nike, I realized that for some reason that brioche was important.
 Now I understand.
 It was the only thing you ate in 24 hours.

 − In more than 24 hours, Protch.
 I was for several minutes looking at the bakery window.
 But I had gone to the street the previous day to educate myself in hunger.
-In those crystals advanced the greatest lessons of my education.
+In those glasses the greatest lessons of my education advanced.

 −I understand.
 Never in your life must you have spent so many hours without eating.

-− When I arrived in the outskirt, the night of the snake, and all subsequent day I was, as I have already told you, thirty-six hours without eating.
+− When I arrived at the outskirt, the night of the snake, and all subsequent day I was, as I have already told you, thirty-six hours without eating.
 But then, my stomach full of poisons, I was not hungry.
-Not counting that day, I had never been so long without any food, not even twelve hours.
-Not even when I had pain in my stomach.
+Not counting that day, I had never been so long without any food, not even for twelve hours.
+Not even when I had a stomachache.
 Not even in my drunken years.

 − Does alcohol kill the desire to eat?

-−It sleeps your desire to eat for a few hours, but in the end you eat.
+−It makes your desire to eat sleep for a few hours, but you finally eat.
 It is not hungry he who has money to buy food.
-In my toxic years, I ate with reluctance, wishing to go soon to a bar in search of more alcohol.
+In my toxic years, I ate reluctantly, desiring to go soon to a bar in search of more alcohol.
 But I don’t remember having felt in those moments the sensation of hunger.
 It was the first day, Protch, but I have lived many ever since.
 But don't look at me thus: I know that you want to be sure, but if my word is enough, you can have the absolute certainty that I eat every day or almost every day.

 −Then I am glad that you've had breakfast today with me.